Kshitij-Jain99/MindBloom_VibeCoding/MindBloom/rules.md

 - Test and confirm every file or feature you modify.
 - Always include edge case tests, including invalid inputs or error flows.

-## 📝 Documentation & Logging
-- Log completed work in `progress.md` and next steps in `TODO.txt`.
-- Before major changes, draft an implementation plan in `plan.md` and await approval.
-- Maintain a central `rules.md` file in the codebase for continuous reference.

 # Coding Preferences Rules
 ## General Principles